WHYAMERICASUCKS.COM

 Separate Defense Rhetoric From Contractor Gain

-A big defense budget is not proof that every line item is waste.
-The stronger question is which firms keep winning, what their order books look like, and which policy fights keep feeding those order books.
+A big defense budget is the starting point, not the finding.
+The record question is which firms keep winning, what their order books look like, and which policy fights keep feeding those order books.

 File 03